 - Earlier versions of macOS: Choose Apple menu > System Preferences, click Mission Control, then make sure that “Displays have separate Spaces” is selected.

 During your session, you can type using the keyboard connected to your Mac, or you can use a keyboard connected to your iPad, such as the Smart Keyboard or Magic Keyboard for iPad.
 To point, click, or select with a mouse or trackpad, use the mouse or trackpad connected to your Mac, or use an Apple Pencil on your iPad.

 While using your iPad as a display, you can switch to an iPad app, then interact with that app on your iPad as you normally would.
 This suspends your session until you switch back to the Sidecar app, which appears on your iPad home screen only while using Sidecar.

-If using macOS Monterey, choose Apple menu > System Preferences, then click Displays.
-Click Display Settings, then select your iPad in the sidebar.
+- macOS Monterey: Choose Apple menu > System Preferences, then click Displays.
+Click Display Settings, then click your iPad in the sidebar.